 - MCHCS is a tax-supported, not-for-profit institution established in 1949 to meet the needs of the 5,000 residents of Winterset and over 15,000 area residents including residents from Madison, Adair, Clarke, Dallas, Guthrie and Union counties.

 - The medical center is served by five physicians and three mid-level providers.
 Twenty specialists bring their services to MCHCS to meet the needs of area residents.
-These specialties include Audiology, Cardiology, Dermatology, Otolaryngology (Ear, Nose and Throat), Neurology, Orthopedics, Oncology, Pain Management, Plastic Surgery, Podiatry, Urology, Vascular studies and Women’s Health.
-General Surgery is available 24/7 at MCHCS.
+These specialties include Audiology, Cardiology, Dermatology, Otolaryngology (Ear, Nose and Throat), Neurology, Orthopedics, Pain Management, Plastic Surgery, Podiatry, Urology, Vascular studies and Women’s Health.
+General Surgery is also available at MCHCS.
 Recruiting exceptional medical staff is an ongoing commitment.

 - Our modern facilities allow our patients to receive services close to home using state-of-the-art equipment such as: